Can a Child Choose Which Parent To Live With In Texas?

 At what age can a child decide which parent to live with in Texas?

-Children do not “officially” get to decide which parent they live with – unless, of course, they are legally an adult (18 years old).
-However, Texas law does allow children who are at least 12 years old to voice their opinion.
-So, in certain circumstances, the answer to this question is “at the age of 12.”
-A judge will make the ultimate decision, but the child’s preference is important as well.
+Children do not “officially” get to decide which parent they live with unless they are 18 years old.
+If a child is less than 18 years old, a judge has the final say.
+Texas law does allow children who are at least 12 years old to voice their opinion and the judge may take it into consideration.

 More answers to your child custody questions: